piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/web-browser-firefox-executable-path.md

 ---
-title: Web Browser Firefox Executable Path
+title: Web browser Firefox executable path
 ---
-Launching Firefox in embedded mode prompts for an executable path in {{ en.RDM }}
+Launching Firefox in embedded mode prompts for an executable path in {{ en.RDM }}.
 {% snippet icon.badgeCaution %}
 The Firefox web browser is deprecated in embedded mode.
 {% endsnippet %}